nuruddinsayeed/sports_monitor/ProjectArchitecture/Sequence_Diagram.md

-        User-->>Server: Sends User Activity in a specifique format Server-->>User: Verify the data with predefined data mondel and send user the confirmation Server->>Monitor: Sends the data to live monitor via Web Socket Server->>ActivityProcess: ActivityProcess process the data
+        User-->>Server: Sends User Activity in a specifique format Server-->>User: Verify the data with predefined data mondel and send user the confirmation Server->>Monitor: Sends the data to live monitor via Web Socket Server->>ActivityProcess(Server): ActivityProcess process the data
-        ActivityProcess->>Monitor: Send the Alerm if any dangerous event detected by algorithm end
+        ActivityProcess(Server)->>Monitor: Send the Alerm if any dangerous event detected by algorithm end

     User-->>Server: User Disconnects with the server and WebSocket